 “Small world,” he replied.

 True to form, Roderick was quick to assess his new allies, small clues spilling stories, deductions filling in the gaps.
 Roderick had seen The Penny Dreadful nearby, which meant the men were not sailors; they were the airship’s crew.
-Clementine Chen was clearly an engineer or a mechanic, while the men were likely crewmen.
+Kasumi HattoriKasumiHattori was clearly an engineer or a mechanic, while the men were likely crewmen.
 If they were the Dreadful’s crew, then Jonathan must have sent them.
 Which meant Jonathan had seen Mr. Sinews’ arrest.
 It made sense; he would have been at Sinews’ home around the time that Inspector Taggert had sent the police to collect him.
 So, Jonathan was still investigating The Resurrectionists.
 This was good news.
 It meant that his friend was still alive.

 Chapter Twenty-Five